cb-nw-3/project-m2-nyan-cat/README.md

 ### Submission

 - Open a PR, as you normally would, against the parent repository.
+- Create at least 1 commit per change:
+  - 1 commit for fixing the game to be loseable.
+  - 1 commit for each improvement.
 - Be sure to add a screenshot to the PR.
   - For MacOS, you can use cmd + shift + 4 to open the screenshot tool.
 Draw a box around the screen.
 The screenshot will be saved to the Desktop.
   - For Windows, use the "Snip & Sketch" tool that is provided with Win 10, or "Print Screen" if you are on an earlier version of Windows.